tedneward/Worldspine-DnD5e/Classes/Cleric/Life.md

 ```
 def level17(npc):
-    npc.traits.append("***Supreme Healing.*** When you would normally roll one or more dice to restore hit points with a spell, you instead use the highest number possible for each die.")
+    npc.append(Feature("Supreme Healing", "When you would normally roll one or more dice to restore hit points with a spell, you instead use the highest number possible for each die.") )
 ```